Pricing cyber-insurance for systems via maturity models: Discussion

-We would stress that there is no one correct way to deploy the model and that it has been developed with the aim of being flexible and adaptable to different use cases while providing some consistency of overall approach.
+We would stress that there is no one correct way to deploy the modelling framework and that it has been developed with the aim of being flexible and adaptable to different use cases while providing some consistency of overall approach.